metalman3797/Cura-Dremel-Printer-Plugin/README.md

 **The sections of the file are:**
 1. `67 33 64 72 65 6d 20 31 2e 30 20 20 20 20 20 20` = ASCII text 'g3drem 1.0      '
 2. `3a 00 00 00 b0 38 00 00 b0 38 00 00` = Some magic numbers that seem to be the same for every file
-3. `38 04 00 00` = gour-byte little-endian integer representing the number of minutes the print will take
+3. `38 04 00 00` = four-byte little-endian integer representing the number of minutes the print will take
 4. `8f 04 00 00` = four-byte little-endian integer representing the estimated number of millimeters of filament that the print will use
 5. `00 00 00 00 01 00 00 00` = Two four-byte magic numbers that seem to be the same for every file
 6. `19 00` = A two-byte number that is different in some files that I've downloaded, but seem to remain the same on all files that I've generated with both the Dremel 3D and Simplify 3D software that I have, and doesn't have an obvious effect on the print.